Turn Your Wounds into Wisdom

 - How can we protect our current jobs – especially if you don’t have the luxury of changing jobs immediately.

-In this series of articles, we will focus on steps you can take in your current job, role, or position to address and reduce the impact of workplace bullying.
+Let’s focus on steps you can take in your current job to address and reduce the impact of workplace bullying.
+Learning what has worked for others can provide answers as well.

-Once you have removed yourself, you have things to consider:
+Once you have removed yourself, you have questions, including:

-- Do I need to set up a meeting with management or HR to address the issues?
-You may want to create an agenda for this meeting, with clear questions, concrete examples and outline your desired outcome of the meeting.
+Do I need to set up a meeting with management or HR to address the issues?
+If yes, you may want to create an agenda for this meeting, with clear questions, concrete examples and outline your desired outcome of the meeting.
+Bring any documentation or witnesses to support the position and concerns.

-- What does “good look like” regarding this issues and the working relationship with this bullying team member?
-After all, no job or workplace is perfect, but you may have a vision and a minimum standard of communication and conduct that you want to experience going forward.
+What does “success look like” regarding these issues and the working relationship with this bullying team member?
+No job or workplace is perfect; however, you may define a minimum standard of communication and style that you want to experience going forward.
+Ask yourself:

 - Are there phases of improvement that I can live with?